Downstream users of chemicals (EU and UK)

-Downstream users are users of chemicals under REACH and CLP.
+Downstream users are those who use chemicals in the course of their industrial or professional activities.
 They can be companies or individuals.

 Unsupported uses